Nighthawk (Marvel Comics): Neal Richmond (Earth-712)

 When the remnants of the Squadron Supreme returns to their home universe in the one-shot Squadron Supreme: New World Order, they encounter a new Nighthawk, adopted son of Kyle Richmond and biological son of Kyle's foe the Huckster.
+The Squadron's reality is now dominated by corporations using the Squadron's own Utopia technologies, with the characters eventually reinstating democracy.
+For years prior to the Squadron Supreme's return, Neal had organized and supervised a resistance force dubbed the "Nighthawks" who battle the Blue Eagles enlisted by the corporate New World Order.
 Nighthawk later joins the Squadron.

 Earth X

 In Earth X, Kyle Richmond is an elderly retired superhero who Mephisto gave the ability to see into the future.
 He dictates what he sees to his colleague, Isaac Christians, so that a record can be kept of what will become of history.

 Ultimate Marvel (Earth-1610)

 The Ultimate Marvel alternate universe title The Ultimates features a version of Nighthawk who is the leader of a version of the Defenders.
 The group initially lack superpowers before being given powers by Loki.

 Kyle Richmond (Earth-31916)

 The Marvel MAX imprint showcases the adventures of the Earth-31916 version of the Squadron Supreme.
 This version of Kyle Richmond, an African-American, first appears in the limited series Supreme Power, and utilizes his wealth to train and develop advanced weaponry and devices to aid in his campaign on crime as a vigilante.
+Although the character aids the loose formation of heroes that eventually become the Squadron Supreme, Nighthawk chooses to remain aloof and only interacts with them when necessary.
+The character also appears in the six-issue miniseries Supreme Power: Nighthawk, in which he investigates an epidemic of drug addiction in Chicago, and learns it is the work of serial killer Whiteface.
+Nighthawk apprehends and executes the criminal, but not before he causes the deaths of the Mayor and his family.

-After the 2015 "Secret Wars" storyline, Richmond was transported to Earth-616.
+After the 2015 "Secret Wars" storyline, Richmond is transported to Earth-616.
 In 2016, Marvel published a six-issue limited series featuring the character.

 Nighthawk and Tilda Johnson later encounter Hawkeye and Red Wolf.
 He is killed shortly afterwards and succeeded as Nighthawk by Johnson.